twoBirds/twobirds/README.md

 There are 3 property names in repository objects that are reserved:

-* "target": ... is the DOM node the tB instance is attached to.
+* *target*: ... is the DOM node the tB instance is attached to.
 In nested objects it is inherited from the parent, but can be set to another DOM node as well if necessary.
 You cannot set this property in a repo object, since it would make no sense.

-* "name": ... is the namespace of the repo object, and should be set accordingly, since both the regEx selector tb(/.../) is checked against the name, as well as the .instanceOf(<namespace>) checks against the "name" property.
+* *name*: ... is the namespace of the repo object, and should be set accordingly, since both the regEx selector tb(/.../) is checked against the name, as well as the .instanceOf("namespace") method checks against the "name" property.

-* "handlers": ... is a plain object, where { key: value } is { <eventName>: callbackFunction( params ){ /\*...\*/ } }.
+* *handlers*: ... is a plain object, where { key: value } is { eventName: function( params ){ /\*...\*/ } }.
 If for some reasons you need more than one handler for an eventName, eventName also can be an array of callback functions.

 As for handlers, there currently is 1 event name that is reserved:

-* "tb.init": function(){ /* all requirement loading for all nestings is done, now construct the object as necessary */ }
+* *tb.init*: function(){ /* all requirement loading for all nestings is done, now construct the object as necessary */ }

 This event bubbles down the nested structure, when all required files have been loaded, hereby initializing the object.